HelioML/HelioML/_build/01/2/whats_in_this_book.md

 ---
+redirect_from:
+  - "/01/2/whats-in-this-book"
 title: 'What's In This Book?'
-permalink: 'chapters/01/2/whats_in_this_book'
-previouschapter:
+prev_page:
-  url: chapters/01/1/example_fitting_time_series
+  url: /01/1/example_fitting_time_series
   title: 'Example Fitting Time Series'
-nextchapter:
+next_page:
-  url: chapters/01/3/other_references
+  url: /01/3/other_references
   title: 'Other References'
-redirect_from:
-  - 'chapters/01/2/whats-in-this-book'
+comment: "***PROGRAMMATICALLY GENERATED, DO NOT EDIT.
+SEE ORIGINAL FILES IN /notebooks***"
 ---
 What's In This Book?
 ====================